-- 30. For every kWh that the Customer-generator exports in excess of its consumption within the billing period it shall receive a credit to be determined by the Public Utilities Regulatory Commission in a Gazette. - 31.
-For each billing period, the Distribution Utility shall carry over any excess kWh credits earned by a Customer-generator and apply those credits to subsequent billing periods to offset the Customer-generator's consumption in those billing periods until the end of the Calendar year. - 32.
-All taxes, levies and charges approved by the Public Utilities Regulatory Commission shall be paid by the Customer-generator based on its total electricity consumption from the Distribution Utility. - 33.
-Excess kWh credits shall not be used to defray any fixed monthly Customer charges or levies or taxes. - 34.
-Excess kWh credit accrued to the Customer-generator at the end of one calendar year shall lapse. - 35.
-If a Customer-generator terminates service with the Distribution Utility or changes to another Distribution Utilities, the former Distribution Utility shall not be required to provide compensation to the Customer-generator for any outstanding excess kWh credits. - 36.
-The Customer-generator shall be compsanted where the decision to change to other Distribution Utilities is from the current Distribution Utility. - 37.
-The Distribution Utility shall submit an annual Net Metering report to the Energy Commission by 31st March of each year, and shall include the following information for the previous calendar year: - a) the total number of Net-Metered Customer-generator facilities, by resource type; - b) the total rated generating capacity of Net-Metered Customer-generator facilities, by resource type: - c) the total number of kWh received from Net-Metered Customer-generators; - d) The total estimated amount of kWh produced by Net-Metered Customer-generators; and - e) any other information required by Energy Commission.
+- 33. For every kWh that the Customer-generator exports in excess of its consumption within the billing period it shall receive a credit as per the Net Metering Rate Setting Guidelines by the Public Utilities Regulatory Commission. - 34.
+For each billing period, the Distribution Utility shall carry over any excess kWh credits earned by a Customer-generator and apply those credits to subsequent billing periods to offset the Customer-generator's consumption in those billing periods. - 35.
+The Customer-generator shall pay all approved taxes, levies and charges based on its total electricity consumption from the Distribution Utility.

-38. The price of the electricity injected by a Customer-generator's system into the distribution network shall be end-user tariff charged by the Distribution Utility to the Customer-generator.
+- 36. Excess kWh credits shall not be used to defray any fixed monthly Customer charges or levies or taxes. - 37.
+Excess kWh credit accrued to the Customer-generator at the end of one calendar year shall lapse. - 38.
+If a Customer-generator terminates service with the Distribution Utility or changes to another Distribution Utility, the former Distribution Utility shall not be required to provide compensation to the Customer-generator for any outstanding excess kWh credits. - 39.
+The Customer-generator shall be compensated where the decision to change to another Distribution Utility is from the current Distribution Utility. - 40.
+The Distribution Utility shall submit an annual Net Metering report to the Energy Commission by 31st March of each year, and shall include the following information for the previous calendar year: - a) the total number of Net-Metered Customer-generator facilities, by resource type; - b) the total rated generating capacity of Net-Metered Customer-generator facilities, by resource type; - c) the total number of kWh received from Net-Metered Customergenerators; - d) The total estimated amount of kWh produced by Net-Metered Customer-generators; and - e) any other information required by Energy Commission. - 41.
+The price of the electricity injected by a Customer-generator's system into the distribution network shall be credited as per the Net Metering Rate Setting Guidelines by the Public Utilities Regulatory Commission.